We're Leaving: Usage

 The song was played constantly during the end of the Soviet-Afghan War.
 The song was allegedly played each morning by the 345th Independent Guards Parachute Assault Regiment, which was guarding Salang Pass during the Soviet withdraw.

 The song is also associated with the Chechen Wars.

 Reception

-Kaskad performed the song at a concert hosted for the 70th anniversary of the October Revolution and founding of the Soviet Armed Forces.
+Kaskad performed the song at the When Soldiers Sing contest hosted for the 70th anniversary of the October Revolution and founding of the Soviet Armed Forces.
 "We're Leaving" received a record high number of votes (1,792), and Kaskad was awarded a special prize by the East German Ministry of National Defence.

 The song was described as a symbolic epitaph to the soldiers who fought in the Soviet-Afghan War.
 "It was a song of departure with no closure."